openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 type called `C` which consists of references to instances of `C`.
-In Java 1.0, classes and types existed in 1:1 relation; when generics were added, a single class `C<T>` gave rise to an infinite family of types (`C<String>`, `C<Integer>`, `C<?>`.)
-We now extend this one-to-many relationship further, by saying that a primitive class gives rise to two (families of) types, one consisting of primitive objects, and the other consisting of references to those primitive objects.
-We call these _primitive value types_ and _primitive reference types_.
-Most of the time, we'll want to use the primitive value type, so for a primitive class `P`, the type `P` will be the primitive value type corresponding to `P` -- but in some cases we may want to specify this more explicitly.
+In Java 1.0, classes and types existed in 1:1 relation; when generics were added, a single class `C<T>` gave rise to an infinite family of types (`C<String>`, `C<Integer>`, `C<? extends Megaphone>`.)
+We now extend this one-to-many relationship further, by saying that a primitive class gives rise to two (families of) types, one consisting of primitive objects, and the other consisting of references to those primitive objects, called _primitive value types_ and _primitive reference types_.
+Most of the time, we'll want to use the primitive value type, so for a primitive class `P`, the type `P` will refer to the primitive value type corresponding to `P` -- but in some cases we may want to specify this more explicitly.
 The term _reference type_ continues to mean any type which consists of references to objects, which now also includes the primitive reference types.
 Reference types continue to be nullable; primitive value types are not nullable.
 The eight legacy primitives will be called the _built-in primitives_ going forward.
 We can update our value set diagram to capture this:

 ![Types, Valhalla](types-1.png){ width=100% }